Leading Off: Playoff pairings set; Stanton's last licks

 FINGERS CROSSED

 With slugger Bryce Harper just back from a knee injury, the last thing Washington wants going into the playoffs is to be worrying about Max Scherzer's health.
-The ace right-hander was pulled from his start Saturday night against Pittsburgh because of an apparent injury to his right leg.
-Scherzer stumbled on a fourth-inning pitch, but the NL East champions didn't provide immediate word on his condition.
-It was his final tuneup before the Nationals play the Chicago Cubs in a best-of-five Division Series beginning Friday.
+The ace right-hander was pulled from his start Saturday night against Pittsburgh, stumbling on a fourth-inning pitch and leaving with a cramp in his right hamstring.
+He was sent for a precautionary MRI, a team spokesperson said, and manager Dusty Baker downplayed the severity of the injury.
+It was Scherzer's final tuneup before the NL East champion Nationals play the Chicago Cubs in a best-of-five Division Series beginning Friday.
 Scherzer, a top contender for his third Cy Young Award, leads the National League with 268 strikeouts.
 He is 16-6 with a 2.51 ERA.

 MAYBE THIS TIME